ThiagoPiovesan/PokerHand-Challenge/README.md

 ---

 ## Objective:
-The main purpose of these project, is to compare two poker hands and print who is the winner.
-Very simple, right?
+→ The main purpose of these project, is to compare two poker hands and print who is the winner.
+Very simple, right?<br />

-No, actually we want to show the usability of the concepts below and apply then into a simple problem.
+→ No, actually we want to show the usability of the concepts below and apply then into a simple problem.<br />
-So, let's get it started!
+→ So, let's get it started!

 #### Concepts used:
 - TDD;